j-webtek/LLM-Learning/README.md

 - [Fine-Tuning LLMs: LoRA or Full-Parameter?](https://www.anyscale.com/blog/fine-tuning-llms-lora-or-full-parameter-an-in-depth-analysis-with-llama-2) - A comparison of full-parameter fine-tuning and LoRA for Llama 2 models.
 - [Building a Scalable Pipeline for LLMs and RAG](https://ai.plainenglish.io/building-a-scalable-pipeline-for-large-language-models-and-rag-an-overview-7cb93a03f657) - Constructing a scalable pipeline for LLMs and RAG.
 - [How to run a llama, alpaca, vicuna REST API for AI Discord Bot, Part 1](https://www.youtube.com/watch?v=PMFf9FwPN70&ab_channel=Janek) - How to set up a llama.cpp python binding server to host an API for LLM and how to create a python script for discord bot.
+- [A Hackers' Guide to Language Models](https://www.youtube.com/watch?v=jkrNMKz9pWU&ab_channel=JeremyHoward) - Jeremy Howard covers foundational concepts, evaluations of GPT-4, and practical applications of modern language models.
+- [Spotify’s AI Voice Translation Pilot Means Your Favorite Podcasters Might Be Heard in Your Native Language](https://newsroom.spotify.com/2023-09-25/ai-voice-translation-pilot-lex-fridman-dax-shepard-steven-bartlett/) - Spotify pilots a new feature using AI to translate podcasts while retaining the original speaker's voice and style.

 ### 📈 Research & Innovations

 - [Anand Katti](https://www.linkedin.com/posts/anand-katti-4278637_ai-genai-llm-activity-7097479600368160768-jNzj/) - LLMOps enhances the MLOps framework by introducing LLM-specific tasks.
 - [An Introduction to LLMOps: Operationalizing and Managing Large Language Models using Azure ML](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/an-introduction-to-llmops-operationalizing-and-managing-large/ba-p/3910996) - Large language models (LLMs) like GPT-4 have transformed natural language processing with their superior performance, but their real-world deployment requires a systematic approach called LLMOps.
+- [GPT-4V (ision) System Card](https://cdn.openai.com/papers/GPTV_System_Card.pdf) - GPT-4 with Vision (GPT-4V) combines text and image processing, expanding the impact of language-only systems.
+- [Our Humble Attempt at “How Much Data Is Needed to Fine-Tune”](https://barryzhang.substack.com/p/our-humble-attempt-at-fine-tuning) - Researchers experiment with the OpenAI fine-tuning API, revealing that GPT-3.5 can achieve near GPT-4 performance in specialized tasks.
+- [Falcon 180B: Can It Run on Your Computer?](https://kaitchup.substack.com/p/falcon-180b-can-it-run-on-your-computer) - The Technology Innovation Institute (TII) introduces Falcon 180B, a massive 180 billion parameter model, emphasizing its memory requirements.

 ---